mattermost/mattermost-plugin-jira/readme.md

 * `/jira instance uninstall cloud [jiraURL]` - Disconnect Mattermost from a Jira Cloud instance located at `<jiraURL>`
 * `/jira instance uninstall server [jiraURL]` - Disconnect Mattermost from a Jira Server or Data Center instance located at `<jiraURL>`

-#### Manage Channel Subscriptions
+#### Manage channel subscriptions

 * `/jira subscribe` - Configure the Jira notifications sent to this channel.
 See the [Notification Management](notification-management#who-can-set-up-notification-subscriptions-for-a-channel) page to see how to configure which users have access to the `subscribe` command.
 * `/jira subscribe list` - Display all the the subscription rules set up across all the channels and teams on your Mattermost instance.
-This command is only available to Mattermost System Admins.
+This command is only available to Mattermost system admins.

 #### Other